BalveerSinghYT/YDM-SLAM/README.md

 You can download the compatible version of onnx-runtime from [Microsoft ONNX-Runtime](https://github.com/microsoft/onnxruntime/releases/)
 We tested on onnxruntime-linux-x64-gpu-1.9.0

-then extract the folder using below command to Thirdparty folder and update <path_to_onnxruntime> in CMakeLists.txt
+then extract the folder using the below command to third-party folder and update <path_to_onnxruntime> in CMakeLists.txt
 ```bash
 tar -xzvf onnxruntime-linux-x64-gpu-1.9.0.tgz -C PATH/YDM-SLAM/Thirdparty
 ```